- Asthma Home

 - Identify what things (asthma triggers) cause your asthma symptoms to flare up and avoid them or reduce your contact with them if possible.

-Learn more So You Have Asthma: A Guide for Patients and their Families From the NHLBI, this guide offers practical suggestions to help you manage your asthma.
-In an easy-to-read format, it offers asthma basics, lists of asthma triggers and how to avoid them, how asthma medicines work and how to take them, tools to help keep asthma under control, and how to communicate with your health care providers to make asthma management part of your everyday life.
+So You Have Asthma: A Guide for Patients and their Families This NHLBI guide offers practical suggestions to help you manage your asthma.
+In an easy-to-read format, it offers asthma basics, lists of asthma triggers and how to avoid them, how asthma medicines work and how to take them, tools to help keep asthma under control, and how to communicate with your health care provider.

 Asthma is categorized by how severe your asthma symptoms are and how much those symptoms affect your daily life.
 Your health care provider will evaluate your symptoms and determine if you have: Intermittent, Mild, Moderate or Severe Persistent Asthma.
 Your provider will talk with you about what treatment plan and medicine options would control your asthma and work best for you.
 The goal is to get the best level of asthma control possible using the least amount of medicine.